13 Outdoor Cinemas in Melbourne You Need to Visit This Summer

 Sun Williamstown, Seaworks, 82 Nelson Place, Williamstown, +61 3 9362 0999

-Summer movies are back at Melbourne Cable Park, and they're bigger and better than ever before!
-Enjoy your favourite films, live music, and the company of your loved one all at this outdoor cinema.
+Summer movies are back from November 2024 at Melbourne Cable Park, and they’re bigger and better than ever before!
+Enjoy your favourite films, live music, and the company of your loved ones at this wonderful Melbourne outdoor cinema.

 Melbourne Cable Park, 5 Riverend Road, Bangholme, +61 3 8780 7777